tkf/tkf.github.com/_posts/2011/04/2011-04-20-visualizing-git-and-hg-commit-activity.markdown

 (number of commit per day).

 The figure bellow is an example.
 It is the histogram of the Numpy repository.
-You can see, for example, that it became very active at 2006.
+You can see, for example, that it became very active since 2006.

 [![repo-act-numpy by takafumi_a, on Flickr][fig_img_1]][fig_link_1]